ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review and update the system message handling in the `_generate_response` method of `MockClaudeClient`.
    - Status: Partially implemented, but issue persists.
 Further refinement needed.

-3. Inconsistent Response Prefix (Medium Likelihood)
+3. Inconsistent Response Prefix (High Likelihood)
-   - The response generation logic may be adding "Hello!" to non-Shakespearean responses, interfering with the Shakespearean prefix.
+   - The response generation logic may be adding "Hello!" to all responses, interfering with the Shakespearean prefix.
    - Validation: Review the response generation logic to ensure "Hello!" is not added to Shakespearean responses.
-   - Status: To be investigated.
+   - Status: To be investigated and implemented.

 4. Logging Inadequacy (Medium Likelihood)
    - The current logging might not provide enough information to diagnose the issue with system message handling.